porres/pd-else/README.md

 ELSE steals some ideas and stuff from SuperCollider, such as most of the chaotic generators UGENs.
 It also grew to encompass functionalities from objects found in other Pd libraries, but with a different design.

 -------

+<strong>Downloading ELSE:</strong>

+Look for the latest releases in https://github.com/porres/pd-else/releases - but ELSE is also available via 'deken' (Pd's external manager).
+In Pd, just go for Help => Find Externals and search for 'else'.

 <strong>Installing ELSE:</strong>